-6. No contact will bring you back to reality.
+7. No contact will bring you back to reality.

-In a relationship, sex loads your body with oxytocin and dopamine—the body's "feel good" chemicals.
+In a relationship, sex loads your body with oxytocin and dopamine—the body's "feel-good" chemicals.
 Euphoria often has you mired in fantasy.

-As your eyes open to reality, you can make a better decision about whether he's a good bet for the long haul.
-Marriage or long-term commitment is no joke, so you want a healthy and stable partner for the ride.
+The no-contact rule is a detox that brings you back to reality after your relationship ends.
+You see your ex not for what you wish them to be but for who they are.
+Are they selfish?
+Cowardly?
+A liar?
+An emotionally immature narcissist?
+As your eyes open to reality, you can make a better decision about when a partner is really a good bet for the long haul.
+Long-term commitment is no joke, so you want a healthy and stable partner for the ride.

 When you stop pinning your happiness on your partner, you realize it's just you in the world.
 No one will save you from your demons.
 It's your job to figure out why you were born and how to make your life rich with meaning.

 This work is hard.
 It's often painful.
-But, it's the place where life begins and starts getting really rich, rewarding, and fun.
+But it's the place where life begins and starts getting really rich, rewarding, and fun.
 You feel younger and wake up excited for the tasks that lie ahead.

 If you've been bawling your eyes out or hanging in limbo, it's time for radical change.
 It may feel like a bold move at first, but cutting off contact with an ex through the no-contact rule is the fastest way for you to move on and reclaim your power.